yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Improvement

-??? example  "Costs [amount] gold per turn when in your territory"
-	Example: "Costs [3] gold per turn when in your territory"

-	Applicable to: Improvement

 ??? example  "Adjacent enemy units ending their turn take [amount] damage"
 	Example: "Adjacent enemy units ending their turn take [3] damage"